Creating Variables in C++

 We'll use comments quite a lot in the code samples of this lesson to explain what is happening.

-It is often worth adding comments to your own code too, especially as a beginner.
-They can help you understand what is happening if you come back to your code later, and need a reminder of what certain lines are doing.
+It is often worth adding comments to your code too, especially as a beginner.
+They can help you get back up to speed if you come back to your code later, and need a reminder of what certain lines are doing.

 Variable Values